Ramayana: The Legend of Prince Rama

-Ramayana: The Legend of Prince Rama is a 1993 anime film co-produced by Japan and India; produced and directed by Yugo Sako.
-It is based on the Indian epic Ramayana.
-The film was directed by Koichi Sasaki and Ram Mohan, with music composed by Vanraj Bhatia.
+Ramayana: The Legend of Prince Rama is a 1993 anime film co-produced by Japan and India.
+Directed and produced by Yugo Sako, it is an adaptation of the Indian epic Ramayana.
+The film was directed by Koichi Sasaki, Ram Mohan, and Yugo Sako with music composed by Vanraj Bhatia.
 The film was first released in India at the 24th International Film Festival of India.
 It was also screened at the 1993 Vancouver International Film Festival.
 Subsequently, a Hindi dubbed version was released in the late 1990s.
 On Jan 24, 2025, it was re-released in theatres in 4K with old English dub and new dubs in Hindi, Tamil and Telugu.

 Premise

 The king of Ayodhya, Dasharatha is forced by his third wife Kaikeyi, on the basis of a boon promised by himself, to exile prince Rama for 14 years, where Rama, along with his brother Lakshmana and wife Sita, departs from Ayodhya and starts a new life in the forests of Panchavati until Ravana, the demon king of Lanka, abducts Sita in order to retaliate Rama for his sister, Shurpanakha's dishonor.
 Not finding Sita at the hut where they resided, Rama and Lakshmana set out to rescue Sita and find Jatayu, who tells him about Sita's abduction committed by Ravana.
 Moving on, they find Hanuman and Sugriva, the king of Kishkindha who leads an army of forest dwelling people called Vanaras, and seek their help.
 The Vanaras are generally depicted as humanoid apes, or human-like beings.
 They come to know about Ravana's residence in Lanka by Jatayu's elder brother Sampati.
 Then, the army of Rama forays towards Lanka, defeats Ravana's army and Rama gets his wife back.
 In the end, Rama along with his people, returns to Ayodhya where the residents of Ayodhya welcome them festively.